mariopineda/drpineda.ca/_posts/2014-01-30-A-tale-of-two-JrFLL-teams.md

 <a style='text-decoration: none; color: orange;'>
   <img src='/img/post_images/JrFLL-2013-blueprint.jpg' style='width: 140px'>
-  <div style='width: 130px; text-align: center;'>The ideas of the Allendale LEGO Kids were summarized in a hand drawn blueprint for the model.
+  <div style='width: 130px; text-align: center;'>The ideas of the Allendale LEGO Kids were summarized in a hand drawn blueprint for the model.</div>
 </a>

 <p>